robertlestak/cert-manager-sync/README.md

   name: example
   namespace: cert-manager
   annotations:
+    # enable sync on tls secret
+    cert-manager-sync.lestak.sh/sync-enabled: "true"
+    # Role ARN to assume if set
+    cert-manager-sync.lestak.sh/assume-role-arn: ""
+    # Region to use.
+If not set, will use AWS_REGION env var, or us-east-1 if not set
+    cert-manager-sync.lestak.sh/aws-region: ""

+    # ACM
+    # sync certificate to ACM
+    cert-manager-sync.lestak.sh/acm-enabled: "true"
+    # will be auto-filled by operator for in-place renewals
+    cert-manager-sync.lestak.sh/acm-certificate-arn: ""

+    # Secrets Manager
+    # sync certificate to Secrets Manager
+    cert-manager-sync.lestak.sh/asm-enabled: "true"
+    # the name of secret assigned in secretsmanager.
+This cannot be empty.
+    cert-manager-sync.lestak.sh/asm-name: ""
+    # the description of secret assigned in secretsmanager.
+This can be empty.
+    cert-manager-sync.lestak.sh/asm-description: ""
+    # if a secretsmanager name (above) already exists, this will auto-filled
+    cert-manager-sync.lestak.sh/asm-secret-arn: ""

+    # other supported things
-    cert-manager-sync.lestak.sh/sync-enabled: "true" # enable sync on tls secret cert-manager-sync.lestak.sh/acm-enabled: "true" # sync certificate to ACM cert-manager-sync.lestak.sh/acm-role-arn: "" # Role ARN to assume if set cert-manager-sync.lestak.sh/acm-region: "" # Region to use.
-If not set, will use AWS_REGION env var, or us-east-1 if not set cert-manager-sync.lestak.sh/acm-certificate-arn: "" # will be auto-filled by operator for in-place renewals cert-manager-sync.lestak.sh/incapsula-site-id: "12345" # incapsula site to attach cert cert-manager-sync.lestak.sh/incapsula-secret-name: "cert-manager-sync-poc" # secret in same namespace which contains incapsula api key cert-manager-sync.lestak.sh/threatx-hostname: "example.com" # threatx hostname to attach cert
+    cert-manager-sync.lestak.sh/incapsula-site-id: "12345" # incapsula site to attach cert
+    cert-manager-sync.lestak.sh/incapsula-secret-name: "cert-manager-sync-poc" # secret in same namespace which contains incapsula api key cert-manager-sync.lestak.sh/threatx-hostname: "example.com" # threatx hostname to attach cert